YunfangHou/Safari-like-Tab-Reopener/README.md

 ### Other browsers using Chromium

 Please search for related information on how to manually install an extension on your browser.
-When you need to uplaod extension file, use [this package](package%20for%20Chromium).
+When you need to uplaod extension file, use [this package](./package%20for%20Chromium).

+## Known bug
+- Not work when editing GitHub code